 The Biomedical Sciences course welcomes applications from students of all nationalities and backgrounds.
-For 2016 entry, around a fifth of our places were awarded to students offering qualifications other than A-levels, and a large proportion of this group were based in schools and colleges outside the United Kingdom.
+For 2020 entry, just under a fifth of our places were awarded to students offering qualifications other than A-levels, and a large proportion of this group were based in schools and colleges outside the United Kingdom.

 The application process is the same for all candidates, and there is no quota for international students.